All Episodes

 It has been kind of a hit or miss thing.

-You realize, just to go back to this Jamaica story, by the way, where they caught these 3,300 uh uh missiles, uh warheads uh in Kingston Wharf yesterday afternoon, the Jamaica Constabulary, and you have on the w that's on the east coast of the United States.
+You realize, just to go back to this Jamaica story, by the way, where they caught these 3,300 missiles, warheads, in Kingston Wharf yesterday afternoon, the Jamaica Constabulary.

-On the West Coast, you have this uh uh people are concerned about the brown pelican, they're they're looking anxiously to see a brown pelican.
+On the west coast, you have this people are concerned about the brown pelican.

-So that's that's the latest thing.
+So that's the latest thing.

 Federal budget cuts.

-Uh you've never heard those three words in that order.
+You've never heard those three words in that order.

-Uh not within living memory.
+Not within living memory.

-But apparently the one federal budget cut that has now been imposed is that scientists have been left unable to compile the data to find out what is happening to brown pelicans that feed off California, Oregon, and Washington.
+But apparently, the one federal budget cut that has now been imposed is that scientists have been left unable to compile the data to find out what is happening to brown pelicans that feed off California, Oregon, and Washington.

-I think they mean feed off the shores of California, Oregon and Washington.
+I think they mean feed off the shores of California, Oregon, and Washington.

-Stupid and rude Beyonce has been banned from the pyramids.
+Stupid and rude Beyoncé has been banned from the pyramids.

-He was General Secretary of the Supreme Council of Antiquities in Egypt, and he took Beyoncé to visit the pyramids, where she staged an Egyptian goddess themed photo shoot.
+He was General Secretary of the Supreme Council of Antiquities in Egypt, and he took Beyoncé to visit the pyramids where she staged an Egyptian goddess-themed photo shoot.

-I said, You have to say I'm sorry I'm late, but she didn't open her mouth.
+I said, You have to say, I'm sorry, I'm late, but she didn't open her mouth.

-I brought a photographer, and she also had a photographer and a guard.
+Hawas, who is the gatekeeper of the pyramids, continued, I brought a photographer, and she also had a photographer and a guard.

-And when my photographer started to shoot, the guard said, No stop.
+And when my photographer started to shoot, the guard said, No, stop.

 I am the one who says yes or no, not you.

-And uh Dr. Harwas, uh who is the gatekeeper to the pyramids.
+And Dr. Hawass, who is the gatekeeper to the pyramids, he is known as Egypt's Indiana Jones.

 So he could have just shot her.

-Uh but instead he's just banned her for life from the pyramids.
+But instead, he's just banned her for life from the pyramids.

 You remember the big speech in Cairo?